ramashanker/aws/certification/day13/Concept.md

     to verify that it hasn’t been tampered with you can only have up to two active CloudFront key pairs per AWS account

+### CloudFront CACHE
+    CloudFront can cache different versions of your content based on the values of query string parameters.
+    Then specify the parameters that you want CloudFront to use as a basis for caching in the Query string whitelist field

 ## VPC

 ### VPC Flow Logs -
     VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC
+### VPC endpoint
+    A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection There are two types of VPC endpoints: interface endpoints:  An interface endpoint is an elastic network interface with a private IP address gateway endpoints:A gateway endpoint is a gateway that you specify as a target for a route in your route table for traffic destined to a supported AWS service

 ## CodeCommit